Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Introduction

-The rest of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section \ref{section:related} summarizes related work.
-Sections \ref{ProblemDescription} and \ref{ProblemModeling} introduces the DLPP and its modeling.
-Sections \ref{sec: gdo} and \ref{section:proxies} present the GDO approach and the optimization proxy.
-Section \ref{section:heuristics} describes a heuristic that mimic human planners and serve as a baseline.
+Section \ref{Sec:OLPP-all} presents a high-level description of the OLPP and its MIP formulation, and highlights the operational planning realities in load planning.
+Section \ref{sec:LOLPP} presents a MIP formulation with a lexicographic objective function to remedy the limitations of the MIP formulation of OLPP.
+Section \ref{sec: solution method} describes the optimization proxies.
+Section \ref{section:heuristics} describes a heuristic that mimics human planners and is used to benchmark the feasible solution obtained by the optimization proxy.
 Section \ref{section:Study} describes the computational results.
-Section \ref{insights-and-discussions} discusses the benefits of the DLPP formulation, optimization, and machine learning, quantifying the cost and sustainability benefits and the important factors driving them.
+Section \ref{insights-and-discussions} discusses the benefits of optimization and machine learning, quantifying the cost and sustainability benefits and the important factors driving them.
+Finally, Section \ref{sec:conclusion and future} finishes with conclusion and discusses future research directions.